coding-plus-equals-one/club-competitions-2022-2023/competition_A/instruction.md

 Welcome to the first coding += 1 mock competition!
 Try to solve all the problems below in the allotted time.
 There are no deductions or extra points for memory or time complexity.

-Run all of your code in `main.py`.
-Test your code by uncommenting the test functions in `main.py`.
+Run and test all of your code in `main.py` or `main.java`.
+You can also use different programming language, but we don't have automatic tests supported for languages other than Python or Java yet.
 Let an officer know when you have finished each problem.

 ## Way Too Long Words
 ### Instructions